nlfiedler/zorigami/README.md

 * No automatic pruning of the snapshots which would keep the database size to a reasonable limit.
 * Object-to-bucket allocation is very primitive and needs improvement.
 * Restoring to dissimilar hardware is not yet an easy task.
-* No readily available binaries you will need to build and deploy it yourself.
+* No readily available binaries, as such you will need to build and deploy for yourself.
 * No QoS control on uploads over the network so a backup can slow everything else to a crawl.
 * Backup procedure operates file-by-file (not _point-in-time_) and hence may record changed content incorrectly or inconsistently (such as with database files).